dwdii/HudFmrDataAnalyzer/README.md

 Python and analyze the Fair Market Rent data sets offered by the Department of Housing and Urban Development.

 The app is a simple form using the TkInter user interface layer.
-Development of the app was performed on Windows 8.1 using PyCharm and Python 2.7.
+Development of the app was performed on Windows 8.1 using the PyCharm IDE and Python 2.7.
 No testing has been performed on other platforms, though no known Windows dependencies exist.

 ## Getting Started